fluree/docs.flur.ee/content/db_permissions.md

 ## Query / Read Permissions

 Every database that a query is executed against in Fluree can be thought of as a unique, custom database.
-This applies not only for historical (time travel) queries, but also the same concept applies for permissions.
+This concept applies not only for historical (time travel) queries, but also for permissions.
 Effectively, every piece of data the user does not have access to does not exist in their database.
 This allows you to query at will.

 When a query asks for attributes or entities that don't exist for them, the results are simply empty.
 An exception is not thrown in this case.

-When reading, any data the user does not have access to see simply disappears, as though it never existed.
+When reading, any data the user does not have access to simply disappears, as though it never existed.

 ## Transact / Write Permissions

 When transacting, any attempts to transact data that the user does not have permission to write will throw an exception.
 It is entirely possible to have write access to data, but not read access.

-Block stream can always be written, if permissions on certain metadata are desired the respective attributes must be excluded.
+Block stream can always be written: if permissions on certain metadata are desired, the respective attributes must be excluded.

 ## User and Auth Entities

 Permissions are always linked to the `_user` entity that is making the request via a valid authorization token.
-Users are authorized via a specific `_auth` entity record that referenced by the `_user` entity via the `_user/auth` attribute.
+Users are authorized via a specific `_auth` entity record that is referenced by the `_user` entity via the `_user/auth` attribute.

-Roles containing permission rules can either be referenced from the `_auth` entity used to authenticate (via the `_auth/roles` attribute), or if not specified the user's default roles will be used which are referened from the `_user` entity (via the `_user/roles` attribute).
+Roles containing permission rules can either be referenced from the `_auth` entity used to authenticate (via the `_auth/roles` attribute), or, if not specified, the user's default roles will be used which are referenced from the `_user` entity (via the `_user/roles` attribute).

 A user can be a human or app/system user.